zilijonas/react-scrollable-row/README.md

 const Example: React.FC = () => {
   return (
     <Slideable
       looped={false} // Makes the list infinite by cloning the items of the list.
-Elements count must be bigger than the list is able to display with the given resolution config placeholderElement={undefined} // JSX Element to display when looped={false} and there are less items in the list than it is set to display pixelsBetweenItems={8} // Margin between items
+Elements count must be bigger than the list is able to display with the given `itemsPerResolutionConfig`. placeholderElement={undefined} // JSX Element to display when `looped` is set to `false` and there are less items in the list than configuration lets list display. pixelsBetweenItems={8} // Margin between list items.
-      buttonsStyle={{ background: '#000' }} // Style of arrow buttons
-      itemsPerResolutionConfig={SLIDEABLE_RES_CONFIG} // You can set how many items should the list on specific width show items={items.map(item => (
+      buttonsStyle={{ background: '#000' }} // Style of the arrow buttons. itemsPerResolutionConfig={SLIDEABLE_RES_CONFIG} // You can set how many items will list display at given resolutions. items={items.map(item => (
         <div key={item} style={{ width: '100%' }}>
           {item}
         </div>
-      ))} // List of JSX elements.
-Since item's width is dynamic and calculated from the list's width, these JSX elements' width must be `100%`
+      ))} // Array of your list items.
+In order for dynamic items sizing to work, all items width must be set to `100%`.
     />
   );
 };